Shaun-Regenbaum/OneUSGAutomaticClock/README.md

 `pip install chromedriver_autoinstaller`

-Then clone the repo, for self-help click [here](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/).
+Then clone the repo.
+For self-help on how to clone a repo click [here](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/), otherwise reach out and I will help you!

 Finally, go to the *clock_manager.py* file and edit the User Variables to clock how many hours you want.
 ![A screenshot of the User Variables Code](https://github.com/Shaun-Regenbaum/OneUSGAutomaticClock/blob/master/Pictures/User%20Variables.PNG)